xytxytxyt/SparkAtScale/README.md

 **Note: You will want to reference the correct Spark version, for example running against Spark 1.4 use 1.4.1 instead of 1.5.0**

-**Special Note for DSE 5.0.0/Spark 1.6: For DSE 5.0.0 we should use build.sbt.exampleWithUnmanagedJars, additional steps include copying joda-time-2.9.jar to streaming/lib/joda-time-2.9.jar and referencing the path to dsefs-hadoop*.jar using the --jars options in spark-submit when starting the streaming demo.
+**Special Note for DSE 5.0.0/Spark 1.6: For DSE 5.0.0 we should use build.sbt.exampleWithUnmanagedJars, additional steps include copying joda-time-2.9.jar to streaming/lib/joda-time-2.9.jar and referencing the path to dsefs-hadoop<id>.jar using the --jars options in spark-submit when starting the streaming demo.
+For the receiver-based approach we need to use StreamingDirectEmails.scala.4.6 (build setup that supports both will be added soon).**

 Parameters: